How to Set Up a Membership Site Using WooCommerce Memberships

 After creating your membership product, navigate to WooCommerce > Memberships > Membership Plans and click on “Add Membership Plan”.
 This will let you turn you newly created “membership product” into a true membership.

-• Set the type of content you want only members to access, and how long it will take for access to be granted (this is useful for content dripping to members over a period of time)
+Set the type of content you want only members to access.
+Decide how long it will take for access to be granted (This is useful for content dripping over time).

 Customize the WooCommerce Member Area